Available with Spatial Analyst license.

 Many of the analytical operations are also available as raster functions.
 Local operations are applied directly to the pixels from a raster dataset that are currently being displayed in the map.
 This allows the calculations to be performed on the fly, giving an immediate response as you zoom and pan around your data.
 Certain types of operations are more complicated or must be performed across more cells than are currently displayed to give meaningful results.
 These are called global functions.

 The Suitability Modeler is a dynamic, exploratory environment of interacting panes, plots, and maps that help you create a better suitability model.

 Following is further discussion of each of these components of the Spatial Analyst experience in ArcGIS Pro.

-Spatial Analyst provides over 190 geoprocessing tools to perform spatial analysis operations.
+Spatial Analyst provides many geoprocessing tools to perform spatial analysis operations.
 In addition to the purely analytic tools, general categories of these tools include those that perform basic mathematical and logical operations, as well as raster dataset creation and processing.
 The tools are organized by groups of related functionality into toolsets.